Why Should I Shred?

 Are your employees screened?

-Since we are an NAID AAA-Certified shredding vendor, File Thirteen is required to conduct rigorous background checks on all of our employees.
+File Thirteen is committed to conducting rigorous background checks on all of our employees.
 You can rest assured knowing that only the most qualified people have access to your company’s most critical documents.

 What types of service plans do you offer?